-Tonight – November 29, 2017 – as the moon travels in front of the constellations of the zodiac, it’ll appear in the general direction of the planet Uranus.
-Tonight is a good night to locate the constellation Pisces, which is behind the moon and Uranus now.
-Then you can search for the stars of Pisces again – and maybe find Uranus, too – in a dark country sky during the second and third week of December, after the moon has dropped out of the evening sky.
+Tonight – November 20, 2018 – as the moon travels in front of the constellations of the zodiac, it’ll appear in the general direction of the planet Uranus.
+Both the moon and Uranus are near the border of the constellations Pisces and Aries tonight.
+Although the bright moon will drown out Uranus from view tonight, the moon will mark the approximate position of Uranus in the starry sky.

 Sky chart of the constellation Pisces

 If you’re familiar with the Great Square of Pegasus, you might be able to star-hop from there to find the constellations Pisces and Aries on a moonless evening in late November or the first week or two of December 2018.
 Uranus resides in front of the constellation Aries but very near the ecliptic and the Pisces border.
 Your best bet to finding Uranus is to locate the 4th-magnitude star Omicron Piscium in Pisces, which is easily visible to the unaided eye on a dark night.

 Most stargazers need binoculars, a moon-free night and a detailed sky chart, like the one here or here.
 This world is bigger than Earth, but it’s also 20 times farther from the sun than Earth is from the sun.

 Uranus is the seventh planet outward from the sun.
 Even on a moonless night, Uranus appears no brighter than the faintest visible stars.

 The moon – presently near the border of the constellations Pisces and Aries – is waxing toward full and will be in front of the constellation Taurus on the night of the full moon.